External image

 Employer

-Running a profitable restaurant takes more than great food and hospitality — it requires smart financial management, especially when it comes to labor.
-In fact, labor is one of the largest expenses restaurant owners face, often accounting for 30–40% of total revenue.
+Running a profitable restaurant takes more than great food and hospitality — it takes smart financial management, especially when it comes to labor.
+Labor is one of the largest expenses restaurant owners face, often accounting for 30–40% of total revenue.
+(If you want the benchmark numbers first, see our guide to what labor cost should be in a restaurant — this guide is the how-to for bringing those numbers down.)

-In this in-depth guide, we’ll break down practical, proven strategies to help you manage labor expenses while keeping your team happy and your guests coming back.
-Let’s dive in.
+The goal is to reduce labor costs without cutting corners or hurting service.
+Below are eight practical, proven strategies to manage labor expenses while keeping your team happy and your guests coming back.

 • Fluctuating guest traffic